 Youth Information Centres are centres located around Ireland that provide free, confidential information for young people and for people who work with young people.
 They hold information on subjects like education, employment, careers, rights and entitlements, sport, leisure, travel and European opportunities for young people.
-The network of Youth Information Centres is funded by the Youth Affairs Unit of the Department of Children and Youth Affairs.
+The network of Youth Information Centres is funded by the Youth Affairs Unit of the Department of Children, Equality, Disability, Integration and Youth.

 Amongst the resources that Youth Information Centres have are newspapers, guidebooks, leaflets, factsheets, videos, noticeboards and computer databases.
 Some centres can provide you with Internet access, a low cost CV preparation service, European Youth Cards and Hostelling cards.
 It is possible to have your particular query dealt with in private by Youth Information Centre staff.